Frequently asked questions

 No. This book is based on my real experiences.
 The details are far too specific for artificial intelligence to have fabricated.
 That said, I used ChatGPT as an editing tool.

 As wonderful and powerful as ChatGPT is, it is not perfect.
 I have revised and disregarded many of its suggestions.
 I also plan on hiring a professional human editor to ensure the final version is fully polished.
+I already hired professional beta reviewers who gave me feedback.

 Did AI create the cover?